watanabe8760/uda-da-p6-delayed-flights/README.md

 ## Summary

 Do you like to delay when you fly?
 If not, take a look at the graph and check which airline is more likely to delay.
-The graph shows percentage of delayed flights for each airline per year.
-The term "delay" is defined as more than 15 minutes delay from the expected arrival time.
+You will notice that three airlines, Hawaiian, Alaska and Delta have outstanding performance in recent years.
+Maybe Delta is the best if its diverse destination is taken into consideration.

 ## Data